andrmoel/astronomy-bundle-js/README.md

 ### <a name="sun-rise-set"></a> Sunrise, Sunset and Transit

-The used standard altitude for sunset and sunrise is -0.833 which refers to the upper limb of the sun and considers the effect of atmospheric refraction.
+The used standard altitudes for sunset and sunrise consider the effect of atmospheric refraction and are given as:
+* Sun's center: -0.583°
+* Sun's upper limb: -0.833°

 **Example**: Get the rise, set and transit of the Sun on 20.
 November 2020 in Berlin, Germany